These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 Requests to Report to an Administrative Office

-Such requests, including a summons to any judicial conduct hearing, must be promptly carried out.
-When the request to report at a specific date conflicts with a student’s schedule, notification of class absence for such person will be issued by the dean of students or his/her designee.
+Such requests, including a summons to any Student Conduct hearing, must be promptly carried out.
+When the request to report at a specific date conflicts with a student’s schedule, notification of class absence for such person will be issued by the dean of students or their designee.

 Anyone who observes a safety or health hazard or a near miss should contact Environmental Health and Safety.
 Accidents involving visitors or students should be documented using an incident report form that is available from the Risk Management Office.
 Environmental Health and Safety can be contacted by telephone at 865-974-5084, by e-mail at firstname.lastname@example.org or in writing at Environmental Health and Safety, Fourth Floor, East Stadium Hall, 1425 Tee Martin Drive, Knoxville, TN 37996-3503.
 For more information on safety policies, procedures, and plans, contact Environmental Health and Safety or visit the department’s website.